prangya-parimita-patra/club_z/README.md

 If you are new to contributing to open source, please read the Open Source Guides on [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/).

-### Ways to Contribute
-If you are ready to start contributing code right away, we have a list of [good first issues](https://github.com/zairza-cetb/zairza-web/issues/labels/good%20first%20issue) that contain issues with a limited scope.

 ### Contributing Code